-Any asbestos-containing materials produced during demolition, renovation and maintenance work must be disposed of as waste.
+Any asbestos-containing materials generated during demolition, renovation and maintenance work must be disposed of as waste.

-The safety requirements of the Ordinance on Hazardous Substances for work on materials containing asbestos and the ban on asbestos also apply to private households.
+The safety requirements of the Hazardous Substances Ordinance for work on materials containing asbestos and the ban on asbestos also apply to private households.

 The information does not claim to be legally binding or complete.
 They are intended for illustrative purposes only.
 For further information, please refer to the currently valid version of the Hazardous Substances Ordinance.

-Demolition and remediation work on materials containing asbestos in weakly bonded form may only be carried out by specialist companies that have official approval.
+Demolition and remediation work on materials containing asbestos in weakly bound form may only be carried out by specialist companies that have official approval.

-Mandatory occupational health screening in accordance with the Ordinance on Occupational Health Screening must have been carried out for all employees carrying out activities with materials containing asbestos before work commences.
+Mandatory occupational health care in accordance with the Ordinance on Occupational Health Care must have been carried out before the start of work for all employees who carry out activities with materials containing asbestos.

 Object-related notifications are to be addressed to the trade supervisory office responsible for the location of the object (e.g. construction site).

-Company-related notifications must be addressed to the trade supervisory office responsible for the company's registered office.
+Company-related notifications are to be addressed to the trade supervisory office responsible for the company's registered office.

-In the case of small-scale work, the place and time must be notified in addition to the company-related notification.
+In the case of small-scale work, the place and time notification is required in addition to the company-related notification.
 This notification must be sent to the trade supervisory office responsible for the location of the object (e.g. construction site).

 Please use the available forms to prepare the notification.